Effect Of Changing Knitting Needle Size

 If your gauge is off, your finished project will not fit the intended recipient.
 The most common gauge problem is when the knitter’s gauge is too tight – this will make the finished project smaller than intended.
 A gauge that is too loose will result in a project that is too large.

-See also How To Replace Washer In Kitchen Faucet
+See also How To Kill Roaches In Kitchen

 There are a few ways to remedy a knitting gauge that is off.
 One is to tink back the project to the point where the gauge was first noticed and re-knit it with the correct gauge.
 This can be a time-consuming process, and it’s not always possible to go back that far.